ErikSando/Boids/README.md

-# BoidSimulation
+# Boids
- I was challenged to make one of these so I gave it a shot.
+ I was challenged to make a boids simulation so I gave it a shot.